+The most popular route is from Pancasila which lies to the north-west of the volcano.
 Getting to the starting point is an adventure in itself.
-Tambora is on the island of Sumbawa, which is served by unreliable daily flights from Lombok.
-To be on the safe side, you may want to take the ferry over from Lombok.
+Bima is the closest regional airport but, to be on the safe side, you may want to take the ferry over from Lombok.
 Once on Sumbawa, if you have a large group, you may perhaps even wish to charter a boat from the port of Badas to take you directly over (6 hours) to the small logging town of Calabai instead of the 8 or 9 hour journey by road.

-The Tambora office (where you get a permit) is in Pancasila next to the village field and it is recommended that you take porters from Pancasila rather than Calabai.
-It takes just under one hour along very bumpy roads to reach Pancasila from Calabai.
-Be warned that Pak Saiful has been increasingly trying to exploit foreign tourists to the fullest extent possible (see more recent comments below) so Gunung Bagging would recommend that you avoid him altogether.
+The route leads via Pos 1 (1,080m), Pos 2 (1,320m – water available), Pos 3 (1,630m – water available), Pos 4 (1,800m), Pos 5 (2,060m) before reaching the crater rim at around 2,638m.
 If you can’t manage to start early in the morning, the best thing to do is to camp at Pos 3 (5 hours from the trailhead, nearby water source) or Pos 5 and then have a second night on the crater rim itself.
 Once you emerge from the forest, the vegetation becomes less and less and you can look back to the nearby coast and onward across the black volcanic sands.

 There are plenty of sandy areas suitable for camping near the top but be warned it can get quite windy and difficult to keep tent pegs firmly held in place.
 The crater rim is one of the world’s most fascinating places and the views at sunset over Gunung Rinjani (Lombok) are fabulous.
 As for the incredible size of the crater itself, photos cannot really do it justice.
 The highest point is on the western edge of the crater and is marked with a cairn and Indonesian flag.
 Be careful when walking out there because certain areas are not stable and there are one or two fairly deep rock trenches.